Consulting

 Limits

-While I am happy to work with both government and advocacy organizations, I limit my work to providing factual background and answering clear empirical questions with data.
+While I work with both government and advocacy organizations, I limit my work to providing factual background, answering clear empirical questions with data, or providing analyses based on social science insights.
 While I can advise on what policies are most likely to achieve specific (client-supplied) goals based on available evidence, I do not take advocacy positions for particular policies or actions; instead, in my work, I seek to separate data and science from morality and politics to provide unbiased and neutral information that others can use to inform their own opinions and plans.
+An ideal contract asks me to answer clear questions (or to design a project that will enable data collection and analysis to answer those questions), but does not specify a preferred answer; as a social scientist, my work must be guided by questions rather than by preferred answers.

 I am happy to work with universities and academic departments to give workshops or a series of one-on-one or small-group consultations with students, but I do not accept contracts from individual academics to provide paid advice on their research and writing (pending availability, I do that for free over Zoom and email).